South Carolina Committee for the East Coast Greenway

 - Work to identify funds and provide volunteer time to build kiosks

-- efforts to designate trails in Charleston and Mount Pleasant
+- Support efforts to sign trails in Charleston and Mount Pleasant

 Become a member of the ECGA